Luxembourg denies blind spot on Nato security vetting

 And Luxembourg met "all applicable national and international (i.e. Nato and EU) requirements" on security vetting, the office of Luxembourg prime minister Luc Frieden told EUobserver last week.

-"The NSA granted 3,203 security clearances between January 2016 and December 2022 and 792 security clearances [for people with access to files marked "CONFIDENTIAL" and above] between January 2023 and February 2024," it also said.
+"The NSA granted 3,203 security clearances [for people with access to files marked "CONFIDENTIAL" and above] between January 2016 and December 2022 and 792 security clearances between January 2023 and February 2024," it also said.

 More than 520 of these were issued to board members of private Luxembourg-based corporations, whose firms had sensitive defence contracts.